Hopemen/lowermedia-sticky-js-menus/readme.txt

 More info:

-This plugin was designed to work out of the box with a large number of popular themes if not all the menu container and then manipulating the HTML tag w/ said class by way of JS
+This plugin is designed to work out of the box with a large number of popular themes if not all the menu container and then manipulating the HTML tag w/ said class by way of JS

 Plugins tested to work with this theme work a tad bit differently.
 Instead of